feraway/feraway-frontend-challenge/README.md

 ### To run e2e tests

 This project uses synpress, which requires a Metamask wallet.
-The e2e flow will open a browser window, install metamask and configure the wallet with the given 12 words.
+The e2e flow will open a browser window, install Metamask and configure the wallet with the given 12 words.
 This wallet will need some Sepolia Eth to run the tests.

 You need to add the following to `.env.local`